Logo Futurismo

 Among the vegetation, you can find quite a lot of diversity at the base of the mountain.
 There are also some pastures where cows enjoy the pure air and grass of Pico Mountain.
 From 1,200 to 1,400 meters above sea level, the Macaronesian holly, Azores juniper, Azores blueberry, or Erica Azorica can be seen along with the typical species found in a Laurissilva forest.
 At the top, you will mostly see lichens.

-There is not much to see in terms of wildlife because of the rough altitude conditions, lack of food, and weather hazards.
-However, in the summer, you can see species like the Atlantic canary, the chaffinch, starling, buzzards, and some Azorean bats (noctules).
+There is not much to see in terms of wildlife due to the harsh altitude conditions, scarcity of food, and severe weather hazards.
+However, in the summer, you can see species like the Atlantic canary, the chaffinch, the starling, the buzzards, and some Azorean bats (noctules).

 How to Climb Pico Mountain